 All cells: The number of days in the individual cells includes the mid-point as the recommended time period at the top and the range available in parentheses below.
 Neither the number of days, nor the shading of cells, should be considered mandatory.
 The maximum should not be presumed to be the starting point in formulating a recommendation to the court.
-Completed criminogenic risk and needs assessment(s), scores from validated tool(s), compliance with court orders prior to sentencing, aggravating and mitigating factors on Form 6, as well as the impact of incarceration upon risk to reoffend should all then be considered in determining the final recommendation to the court at sentencing.
+Completed risk and needs assessment(s), scores from validated tool(s), compliance with court orders prior to sentencing, aggravating and mitigating factors on Form 7, as well as the impact of incarceration upon risk to re-offend should all be considered in determining the final recommendation to the court at sentencing.
 The use of the jail time for behavior modification purposes (risk reduction as opposed to risk management) is addressed in Structured Decision Making Tool 5.

-Misdemeanor Matrix - Form 5
+Misdemeanor Matrix Instructions - Form 6

-Form 5 was added to the Utah Adult Sentencing & Release Guidelines in 2015 as a result of several years of discussion and development by the Misdemeanor Subcommittee of the Utah Sentencing Commission (previously the Justice Court Subcommittee).
-The Misdemeanor Matrix is not solely intended for Justice Courts, but for any court sentencing misdemeanor offenses.
-Criminal History Scoring for Form 5 is the same as Criminal History Scoring for Form 1, which is intended to provide greater consistency in Criminal History Scoring between individuals committing felony and misdemeanor offenses statewide.
-Form 5 also reflects the ranking of severity of misdemeanor offenses, decreasing from left to right.
+Form 6 - Misdemeanor Matrix is for scoring misdemeanor offenses, other than the Class A Misdemeanor offenses that appear on Forms 1 and 3.
+Form 6 is not solely intended for Justice Courts, but for any court sentencing misdemeanor offenses.
+Criminal History Scoring for Form 6 is the same as Criminal History Scoring for Form 1, which is intended to provide greater consistency in Criminal History Scoring between individuals committing felony and misdemeanor offenses statewide.
+Form 6 also reflects the ranking of severity of misdemeanor offenses, decreasing from left to right.